hyperledger/indy-node/docs/requests.md

     The main result.
 It can be a transaction from state (see `state proof` then), a transaction from ledger (see `audit proof`), or any custom result.
     It usually includes transaction data and request metadata (as was in Request).

-- `txnMetadata` (dict):

-    Transaction metadata as stored in the Ledger.
+    It also includes `txnMetadata` and `reqSignature`.

-- `reqSignature` (dict):
+- `multiSignature` (dict):

-    Transaction's Request signature as stored in the Ledger.
+    Nodes' Multi-signature against the given `ledgerMetadata` and `stateMetadata` (serialized to MsgPack)
+    - `value` (enum string): multi-signature type
+        - BLS: BLS multi-signature
+    - `value` (base58-encoded string): the value of the BLS multi-signature
+    - `from` (array os strings): Aliases of Nodes participated in BLS multi-signature (the number of participated nodes is not less than n-f)
+    - `serialization` (enum string, optional): serialization type of the `signedState` (MsgPack by default).
+    - `signedState` (bytes): serialized the multi-signed state the signature is calculated against

         - `ledgerMetadata` (dict):
             Metadata associated with the current state of the Ledger.
             - `ledgerId` (enum integer):
                 ID of the ledger the transaction is written to:
                 - POOL_LEDGER = 0
                 - DOMAIN_LEDGER = 1
                 - CONFIG_LEDGER = 2
             - `rootHash` (base58-encoded hash string):
                 base58-encoded ledger"s merkle tree root hash
             - `size` (integer):
                 Ledger"s size (that is the last seqNo present at the ledger at that time).

         - `stateMetadata` (dict):
             Metadata associated with the state (Patricia Merkle Trie) the returned transaction belongs to (see `ledgerId`).
             - `timestamp` (integer as POSIX timestamp): last update of the state
             - `poolRootHash` (base58-encoded hash string):
              pool state trie root hash to get the current state of the Pool (it can be used to get the state of the Pool at the moment the BLS multi-signature was created).
             - `rootHash` (base58-encoded string):
              state trie root hash for the ledger the returned transaction belongs to

-- `poolMultiSignature` (dict):

-    Nodes' Multi-signature against the given `ledgerMetadata` and `stateMetadata` (serialized to MsgPack)
-    - `value` (enum string): multi-signature type
-        - BLS: BLS multi-signature
-    - `value` (base58-encoded string): the value of the BLS multi-signature
-    - `participants` (array os strings): Aliases of Nodes participated in BLS multi-signature (the number of participated nodes is not less than n-f)

 - `stateProof` (base64-encoded string; optional):